 D. 5 Years…NEW!
 Just posted these 4 from my Vimeo page:

 2. I Wanna Be Bad

 Progress Update Videos

-These are informal videos I shot at home whenever I experienced a revelation or milestone I wanted to remember.
+Here are informal videos I shot at home whenever I experienced a revelation or milestone I wanted to remember.
 It might be new songs, new techniques, new discoveries, or whatever.
 These are raw chronicles of where my skills are at during the phase noted on each update.

-For those wondering if I play left-handed (no): the Progress Update videos are mostly shot from my laptop using Photo Booth, which creates a mirror image from reality.
+Because it’s been asked – for those wondering if I play left-handed (no): the Progress Update videos are mostly shot from my laptop using Photo Booth, which creates a mirror image from reality.
 I always fret with my left hand, and most of my ukes are tuned in standard GCEA format, although I’m starting to experiment.

 3-Week Ukulele Progress Update